kanokHossain/kanokHossain/README.md

 - **Databases:** MySQL
 - **Cloud Services:** AWS

+## 📦 JavaScript Packages

+I have experience in creating JavaScript packages using vue-sfc-rollup.

+## 🧰 Monorepo Management

+Proficient in managing monorepos using Lerna.

 ### ⚙ Server Mastery

 - 🌐 AWS wizard: I deploy, connect with Route 53, configure, and secure with SSL.